Getting That Public Service Job – APS Officer Level 5 (APS5)

 In practice, this means the demonstrated ability to analyse and synthesise information from a wide range of sources, identify links between disparate pieces of information, identify best practices and make recommendations for improvements.
 This would also encompass drawing lessons from unrelated fields in order to achieve more effective strategic outcomes in the policy, program or corporate area in which you are engaged.

+It also means you have demonstrated the capacity to critically analyse issues and provide persuasive arguments on both sides, in order to anticipate potential expectations and concerns.
 In addition, you will be expected to demonstrate a capacity to adapt to change and adjust your approach in order to keep work on track and achieve meaningful outcomes.

 The final aspect that a selection panel would like to see above the expectations of an APS5 is the demonstrated willingness to assist others in the workplace and build strong, productive stakeholder relationships with a view to advancing key corporate objectives.
 At the APS6 level, you will be expected to be adopting a supervisory role, which will entail the provision of both support and team-building and constructive feedback in one-on-one meetings with staff.